SurimJang/caterpillars/Surim/Draw The Triangle 1.md

 ### Draw The Triangle 1

 #### PROBLEM
 > P(R) represents a pattern drawn by Julia in R rows.
-The following pattern represents P(5):
+The following pattern represents P(5).
+Write a query to print the pattern P(20).
 ```
 * * * * *
 * * * *